Priya Bapat: Personal life

+She has an elder sister, Shweta Bapat, a costume designer.

 Bapat first met actor Umesh Kamat while she was in the 10th grade, at the premiere of Bhet (2002), but it was on the last day of shooting for the Marathi television series Aabhalmaya that the two exchanged numbers, which initiated their relationship.
 After dating for nearly eight years, Bapat married Kamat on 5 October 2011 in a traditional Marathi wedding ceremony.

 Their personal life has frequently drawn media attention, particularly regarding their decision not to have children.
 Addressing societal expectations, Bapat has questioned the notion that life is considered complete only through "marital bliss" and parenthood.
 She has emphasized that "having a child is entirely a personal decision" to be made by her, her husband, and their family.

+Other works

+In 2019, Bapat co-founded the saree label Sawenchi with her sister Shweta, a fashion designer.

+Bapat is the brand ambassador for Fastest Health, India’s first on-demand quick service diagnostics platform.
+She has also been part of campaigns for Ching’s and P. N. Gadgil Jewellers.
+On the occasion of Gudi Padwa 2026, she endorsed the launch of Tanishq’s Dor mangalsutra collection.